Oxidative phosphorylation: Chemiosmosis

 Oxidative phosphorylation works by using energy-releasing chemical reactions to drive energy-requiring reactions.
 The two sets of reactions are said to be coupled.
 This means one cannot occur without the other.
 The chain of redox reactions driving the flow of electrons through the electron transport chain, from electron donors such as NADH to electron acceptors such as oxygen and hydrogen (protons), is an exergonic process – it releases energy, whereas the synthesis of ATP is an endergonic process, which requires an input of energy.
 Both the electron transport chain and the ATP synthase are embedded in a membrane, and energy is transferred from the electron transport chain to the ATP synthase by movements of protons across this membrane, in a process called chemiosmosis.
 A current of protons is driven from the negative N-side of the membrane to the positive P-side through the proton-pumping enzymes of the electron transport chain.
-The movement of protons creates an electrochemical gradient across the membrane, is called the proton-motive force.
+The movement of protons creates an electrochemical gradient across the membrane, which is called the proton-motive force.
 It has two components: a difference in proton concentration (a H+ gradient, ΔpH) and a difference in electric potential, with the N-side having a negative charge.

 ATP synthase releases this stored energy by completing the circuit and allowing protons to flow down the electrochemical gradient, back to the N-side of the membrane.
 The electrochemical gradient drives the rotation of part of the enzyme's structure and couples this motion to the synthesis of ATP.

 The two components of the proton-motive force are thermodynamically equivalent: In mitochondria, the largest part of energy is provided by the potential; in alkaliphile bacteria the electrical energy even has to compensate for a counteracting inverse pH difference.
 Inversely, chloroplasts operate mainly on ΔpH.
 However, they also require a small membrane potential for the kinetics of ATP synthesis.
 In the case of the fusobacterium Propionigenium modestum it drives the counter-rotation of subunits a and c of the FO motor of ATP synthase.

-The amount of energy released by oxidative phosphorylation is high, compared with the amount produced by anaerobic fermentation.
+The amount of energy released by oxidative phosphorylation is high, compared with the amount produced by fermentation.
 Glycolysis produces only 2 ATP molecules, but somewhere between 30 and 36 ATPs are produced by the oxidative phosphorylation of the 10 NADH and 2 succinate molecules made by converting one molecule of glucose to carbon dioxide and water, while each cycle of beta oxidation of a fatty acid yields about 14 ATPs.
 These ATP yields are theoretical maximum values; in practice, some protons leak across the membrane, lowering the yield of ATP.